Practice Assist supports the continuing professional development of general practice teams

 To find out more, view the flyer and register today.

-Free accredited training in disaster preparedness for general practice
+Building capacity in disaster preparedness and response for general practice

 Presented by WA Primary Health Alliance